-As part of a voluntary settlement, an alleged violator may propose to undertake a project to provide tangible environmental or public health benefits to the affected community or environment that is closely related to the violation being resolved.
+Further explanation of SEPs: As part of a voluntary settlement, the responsible party may propose to undertake a project to provide tangible environmental or public health benefits to the affected community or environment.
+The responsible party can voluntarily choose to fund a SEP to offset part of the penalty they would otherwise be required to pay for the violation.